notsomeguygaming/foundryvttmods/notsomeguyFoundrySettings.md

     - W disable video support in templates -/+
 - tokenizer
     - W add a frame to the token when opened    +/-
+    - U add a color layer by default    +/-
 - token mold
     - W actors -> settings -> name -> choose adjectives from the following rollable table   `english set of 700` / `english over 4700 random`
 - windows controls